EnvGen/POGENOM/docs/source/Output_description.rst

 The directory PREFILT/ is created and contains:

-02_MAPPING, 03_MPILEUP, Reads
+02_MAPPING, 03_MPILEUP

 and the files:

 Estimated_median_cov_per_sample.tsv, and Selected_samples_MAGs.tmp (The names of the files describe their containing)

 The directories, 02_MAPPING, and 03_MPILEUP have the same format as described above (Intermediate files).
-The reads used to generated those files are the Reads subsets, which are stored in the folder PREFILT/Reads/.
+The reads used to generated those files are the Reads subsets, which are stored in the folder <temp_sub_Reads_dir>/Reads/.

 The corresponding log file for these steps is log_files/samples_filter.log